-After his higher education, the UAC offered Adelabu employment as an assistant to the Ibadan district manager.
-His first assignment was a tour of the cocoa-producing areas of Ibadan province.
-At the end of the tour, he presented a proposal about the reorganisation of the cocoa distribution and trade structure.
-This report earned him a promotion as an Assistant Produce Manager with the company.
+The UAC offered Adelabu a job as an assistant to the district manager of Ibadan following his higher education.
+His first task was to tour the cocoa-producing regions in the Ibadan province.
+At the end of the trip, Adelabu proposed a plan to reorganise the production of cocoa and the organisation of commerce.
+This work won him a promotion within the company as an Assistant Produce Manager.

 In 1937, Adelabu left the UAC and joined the produce trade business.
 However, he was unsuccessful in the trade and was soon looking for a civil service job.
 In 1939, he became an agricultural inspector and later, a supervisor of a cooperative society.
 He was with the society until 1945, when he went back to the UAC.

-During the 1951 Ibadan local elections, Adelabu’s Egbe Omo Ibile, Augustus Akinloye, and a youth group from Ibadan Progressive Union (IPU) formed the Ibadan People’s Party (IPP) as a challenge to the old guards of the Ibadan Progressive Union.
+The Ibadan People’s Party (IPP) was founded by Adelabu’s Egbe Omo Ibile, Augustus Akinloye, and a youth group from the Ibadan Progressive Union (IPU) during local elections in 1951 as a challenge to the Ibadan Progressive Union’s old guards.